-The separation criteria for the Stage 1 development and the long term runways have been developed in accordance with the requirements set out in the ICAO Standards and in such a way as to maximise the land between the two runways for terminal buildings, aprons and taxiways.
+The separation criteria for the Stage 1 and the long term runways have been developed in accordance with the requirements set out in the ICAO Standards and in such a way as to maximise the land between the two runways for terminal buildings, aprons and taxiways.

-The Stage 1 development northern runway would be positioned in the north-west of the site, allowing for a separation of approximately 1,900 metres between the Stage 1 development runway and the second runway in the south-eastern portion of the airport site.
+The Stage 1 northern runway would be positioned in the northern portion of the site, allowing for a separation of 1,900 metres between the Stage 1 runway and the second runway in the southern portion of the airport site.

 A separation of 1,900 metres would be required to allow the second runway to operate completely independent, parallel arrival and departure operations.
-This separation would also ensure adequate midfield separation to accommodate the airfield taxiway system, terminal buildings, aircraft stands and maintenance facilities, as well as ground transport access infrastructure required for operations to meet the anticipated long-term demand of approximately 82 million annual passengers, expected to be achieved around 2063.
+This separation would also ensure adequate midfield separation to accommodate the airfield taxiway system, terminal buildings, aircraft stands and maintenance facilities; as well as ground transport access infrastructure required for operations to meet the long-term demand capacity of up to 82 million annual passengers expected to be achieved around 2063.